sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 10-01-2018

+- https://webkit.org/blog/8048/what-spectre-and-meltdown-mean-for-webkit/ What Spectre and Meltdown Mean For WebKit

 # 09-01-2018

 - https://jobs.zalando.com/tech/blog/why-we-do-scala/ All the things we like using  Scala <3